Timeline: LSE - A story of failed mega-mergers

 An attempted merger between Deutsche Boerse and the London exchange is struck down by European regulators.

-U.S. company ICE says here it might launch a rival bid to Deutsche Boerse's offer for LSE but shelves here that plan in May.
+U.S. company ICE (ICE.N) says here it might launch a rival bid to Deutsche Boerse's offer for LSE but shelves here that plan in May.

 Nearly 16 years after their first attempt to merge, LSE and Deutsche Boerse confirm here they are holding detailed discussions on an all-share merger.